“Ethanol Vapor Inhalation Therapy: A Promising Treatment for Respiratory Infectious Diseases”

 2023-04-28 07:07:30

-Lead author Tsumoru Shintake, who heads OIST’s Quantum Wave Microscopy Unit, was the first to hypothesize using ethanol vapor to treat respiratory tract infections: “The Ethanol is an effective disinfectant for external body surfaces, so we wanted to know if it could also be effective inside the body,” adds co-author Dr. Miho Tamai.
+Lead author Tsumoru Shintake, who heads OIST’s Quantum Wave Microscopy Unit, was the first to hypothesize using ethanol vapor to treat respiratory tract infections: “The Ethanol is an effective disinfectant for external body surfaces, so we wanted to know if it might also be effective inside the body,” adds co-author Dr. Miho Tamai.

 The study used a humidifier to produce ethanol vapor in a small container, exposed mice infected with influenza A to vapor for 10 minutes.
 The researchers note that the virus is then inactivated.

 What process?
 The viruses, here influenza A accumulate in a thin layer of liquid covering the lung cells which protect the surface of the respiratory tract.
-Ethanol vapor increases the concentrations of ethanol in the fluid to about 20%, which successfully treats the infection.
+Ethanol vapor increases the concentrations of ethanol in the fluid to regarding 20%, which successfully treats the infection.
 However, this concentration is not toxic to lung cells, which scientists have created in the lab to mimic human cells.
 But, at body temperature, 20% ethanol can not only inactivate the influenza A virus outside cells within one minute, but also prevent the virus from replicating inside those cells.

 The concentration of ethanol supplied is therefore key.